-'''

 The total number of nodes visited represents one measure of potential influence.

-'''
+You can also use the user => follower ids information to create a graph for analysis.

 The code builds upon the foundation established in Recipe 1.13 and Recipe 1.14, and illustrates how you could use Redis to store the follower ids for users encountered during the breadth-first traversal.
 However, you could just as easily use any other storage medium.
 Once your traversal has completed, the total number of nodes in the graph is one indicator of the user's potential influence.
 For example, if you were given a user id and traversed its follower graph to a depth of 1, you'd have a hub and spoke graph that represents the seed node and its adjacent neighbors.
 A depth of 2 would represent the user, the user's followers, and the user's followers' followers.
-Obviously, the higher the depth, the higher the number of nodes in the graph and the higher the potential influence.
-However, it might be the case that the further out you traverse the graph, the more diverse the users become and the less likely it is that a retweet would occur.
+Obviously, the higher the depth, the higher the number of nodes in the graph and the higher the graph, the more diverse the users become and the less likely it is that a retweet would occur.
 It would be interesting to hold a rigorous experiment to investigate this hypothesis.